 Teachings & Influence

-This reaction to the Romantic movement is known for its rich landscapes based on the principle of a dominant hue, but its exponents cultivated also the genre painting which, like their landscapes, centred round homely scenes drawn from the lives of simple people.
+This reaction to the Romantic movement is known for its rich landscapes based on the principle of a dominant hue, but its exponents cultivated also the genre painting which, like their landscapes, centered around homely scenes drawn from the lives of simple people.
 Something of this conception, taught at the Weimar School, is to be found in Woltze.

 Employment at The Gartenlaube